eonist/GitSync-applescript/README.md

 - [ ] Draw another OS X GUI sketch and add it [here](https://github.com/eonist/GitSync/issues/16)
 - [ ] Optional custom commit and push intervals
 - [ ] Test project with a fresh git install, what about the shell stuff git writes about in readme.txt?
-- [ ] Account for keychain passwords with special chars.
-They may be in hex format. [here](https://github.com/eonist/GitSync/issues/18)
 - [ ] Skip synchronising if the remote is ahead more info [here](https://github.com/eonist/GitSync/issues/17)
 - [ ] Research if you can change an applescript icon with an applescript
 - [ ] Test with bitbucket private repo [here](https://github.com/eonist/GitSync/issues/20)